12 Different Types of Woodpeckers in Arizona

 Ladder-backed woodpeckers are among the most common species of woodpeckers in Arizona.
 They have a distinctive look, with their long tail feathers and large size.

-These types of woodpeckers in Arizona are also known as ladderbacks because they often perch on top of trees to feed on insects and other small prey that e tree bark.
+These woodpeckers in Arizona are also known as ladderbacks because they often perch on top of trees to feed on insects and other small prey that are tree bark.

 Ladder-backed woodpeckers can be found in many habitats throughout Arizona, including desert scrubland, chaparral shrubland, and oak woodland.

-They live in forested areas such as pinyon pine forests or ponderosa pine forests and open grasslands such as riparian corridors near streams or riverside habitats along creeks (streams).
+They live in forested areas such as pinyon pine forests, ponderosa pine forests, and open grasslands such as riparian corridors near streams or riverside habitats along creeks (streams).

 Their habitat is usually at low elevations, but they will also inhabit mountain habitats up to 10,000 feet (3,050 meters).